-Bone Builders partners screened 1143 women in 2000 with ultrasound technology on a volunteer basis.
-Over the 3 years of funding, more than 198 volunteers and staff were trained in eight counties.
-Eight county projects taught 40,000 people from July 1999 - July 2001 in 400 classes and 288 health fairs.
+Bone Builders partners screened 1521 women in 2002 with ultrasound technology on a volunteer basis.
+Over the 3 years of funding, more than 198 volunteers and staff were trained.
+Ten county projects taught 12,916 people in 447 classes; 107 health fairs taught 22,595 people; and 1724 people received one-on-one instruction.
 A total of one million people were reached with education, materials, displays and media.
 A sample of 1513 class participants statewide rated their class as 4.5 (out of 5 point schedule with 5 excellent).
-They rated their knowledge 2.7 before the class and 4.3 as a result of the class, a 55 percent increase in knowledge regarding bone health.